Dynjashik/MSP4-Webshop/README.md

     * Menu entries to Login/Register for anonymous users
     * My Account menu entry with a dropdown sub menu for authorized users
     * Shopping bag menu entry with a total amount displayed
+2. Footer with social links and copyright message.
 2. Responsive layout that is adapted to desktop and mobile screen sizes.
 3. Supported by all of the most popular web browsers.
 4. Instant feedback from the site to the user with the help of pop-up messages when important actions take place.